Home » FAQ

 PPCB works on behalf of those principals in the Primary Principals’ Collective Agreement to negotiate pay and working conditions.
 Unfortunately, this does not currently extend to other agreements.
 It is anticipated that other Collectives will be considered once PPCB is established.

 PPCB is wholly funded by membership subscription.
+This will be invoiced upon joining up.

+PPCB is not funded by the Ministry of Education.
 As PPCB is established, its initial operating costs will be underwritten by a loan from NZPF.
 This is required to be repaid by PPCB within a two-year period.

 Yes, PPCB has been modelled on a comprehensive analysis of the SPANZ operating costs.
 Accurate modelling, planning, and contingency are provided to ensure PPCB is robust.